-Dr. Pasko Rakic and his colleagues from the Neurobiology department of the Yale School of medicine have shown that ultrasound use impedes some brain development in baby mice.
+Sonogram scans on babies have been found to impede some brain development (in mice) according to Dr. Pasko Rakic and his colleagues from the Neurobiology department of the Yale School of medicine.

 The disruption in development, Rakic theorizes, could cause disorders like retardation, schizophrenia and epilepsy, to name a few.
 Results similar to the mice studies have yet to be shown in humans.

 Incidentally, Physical Therapists use a type of ultrasound to reduce scar tissue in skeletal muscle.

 It is probably a different frequency and amplitude than that used in baby sonograms, but the idea of ultrasound directly affecting tissues is there, especially since hammies are a bit sturdier than fetal brains.